packaware/service-updates/README.md

 This repository is used to publish information about any significant updates to PackAware.

-Subscribe ("Watch") this repository to receive notifications of significant updates to PackAware.
+Subscribe ("Watch") this repository to receive notifications of updates by email.

 The published updates can be viewed at https://packaware.com/Support/Service-updates.